Link building for SEO will always be a hot topic among digital marketers, SEOs, content marketers, entrepreneurs, and business owners.

 The problem is that you never know what kind of visual content a publisher is comfortable working with.

 Do they want video?
 Charts and graphs?
 GIFs?
 Interactive graphics?

 The best course of action is to create multiple types of visual content and allow the publisher to choose the ones that work best.
 Anything they don’t use can be repurposed in your own promotion of the content.

 We’re big proponents of link building.
 It’s been shown to be one of the most effective strategies for enhancing SEO and generating brand visibility.
 However, it’s not designed to stand alone.

 Brands that attempt to focus on link building at the exclusion of all other content mediums almost always fail.

 Link building is just one component of the bigger picture.
-It needs to be coupled with content marketing, technical SEO, social media, paid advertising, and strategic branding.
+It needs to be coupled with content marketing, technical SEO, social media, paid advertising (particularly when PPC data is used to influence link building and SEO), and strategic branding.
 That’s how you generate sustainable results over a long period of time.